GatlenCulp/era-2025-gatlen/era/speedrun/main.typ

 // 6.
 Further Work and Research Agenda
 // 7.
 Conclusion

-= Outline 3 (Security Debt)
+// = Outline 3 (Security Debt)
-1. Intro
+// 1.
+Intro
-  + Background (AI is growing, AI is integrated)
+//   + Background (AI is growing, AI is integrated)
-  + AI is a National Security Risks
+//   + AI is a National Security Risks
-  + Defining National Security Debt
+//   + Defining National Security Debt
-  + Goal of the paper
+//   + Goal of the paper
-  + How to Read this Paper
-2. How and Why is National Security Debt being Accumulated?
+// 2.
+How and Why is National Security Debt being Accumulated?
-  + Decomposing National Security
+//   + Decomposing National Security
-  + Applying various AI threat models to National Security #comment[feels contrived]
+//   + Applying various AI threat models to National Security #comment[feels contrived]
-  + Comparisons with other Institutional Risks
+//   + Comparisons with other Institutional Risks
-  + Why AI is uniquely disruptive
+//   + Why AI is uniquely disruptive
-3. Measuring our National Security Debt
+// 3.
+Measuring our National Security Debt
-  + Spotting Vulnerability -- Vulnerability / Trigger Framework (+ examples in culture, economy, state, education, military, etc.) (include my diagram and other notes)
+//   + Spotting Vulnerability -- Vulnerability / Trigger Framework (+ examples in culture, economy, state, education, military, etc.) (include my diagram and other notes)
-  + Spotting Good Metrics --
+//   + Spotting Good Metrics --
-  + Measuring -- Where to get data, things to consider, etc.
+//   + Measuring -- Where to get data, things to consider, etc.
-4. (AIS Community) Reasons for further research
+// 4.
+(AIS Community) Reasons for further research
-  + Imagining the best case policy scenario -- International Monitoring Committee on AI Influence.
+//   + Imagining the best case policy scenario -- International Monitoring Committee on AI Influence.
 Monitors keystone AI indiciators of institutional health (cultural, cognitive, economic, educational, r&d, state), our decreasing influence over them and the fragility of these institutions to coordinated influence by centralized powers (authoritarians, AI developers, power-hungry people, or even the AI itself.)
 Works together with cultural interest groups, the World Wide Web Consortium (W3C), etc. to make sure that AI isn't steering cultural discourse or converging values over the long-term as it gains greater control over the information economy, social media, personal relationships (AI-human relationships), published works (fed through/edited with models), and thought loops.
 Identifying which patterns of AI integration we have control over and which ones seem mostly unpreventable.
 Data used by technological standards institutions like NIST and ISO to set standards over what can/should be automated, to what degree, what amount of human oversight and monitoring is required.
 Placing societal responsibility on AI labs Reducing arms races by highlighting the internal harm AI integration can have.
 Setting international goalposts akin to the Paris Agreement to limit global warming to below 2 degrees celsius with concrete ways of achieving this.
 Making calls for states to slow down their integration.
 Detecting when media, political, or educational ecosystems have been compromised + manipulated.
 But also cognitive and individual interactions.
 Surveys.
-  + Maybe labs have to include these studies in their safety cases.
+//   + Maybe labs have to include these studies in their safety cases.
 Putting societal influences into their responsible scaling policies and internally conducted research.
-  + Theory of Change (Impactful)
+//   + Theory of Change (Impactful)
-    + Make better benchmarks
+//     + Make better benchmarks
-    + Shared across multiple threat models (Measuring the degree to which we are losing control over our institutions) (maybe have some Venn Diagrams or Something, a table checking off which parts are relevant)
+//     + Shared across multiple threat models (Measuring the degree to which we are losing control over our institutions) (maybe have some Venn Diagrams or Something, a table checking off which parts are relevant)
-      + Gradual Disempowerment (How can we)
+//       + Gradual Disempowerment (How can we)
-      + AI-Enabled Coups (Ex: Military coups, cultural coups, etc.) (How can we prevent centralizing power in the hands of a few people? if these are inevitable, how can we detect when these powers are being leveraged?)
+//       + AI-Enabled Coups (Ex: Military coups, cultural coups, etc.) (How can we prevent centralizing power in the hands of a few people? if these are inevitable, how can we detect when these powers are being leveraged?)
-      + Gradual Takeover (How do we prevent or slow-down the worlds where humanity cedes power to misaligned AGI?
+//       + Gradual Takeover (How do we prevent or slow-down the worlds where humanity cedes power to misaligned AGI?
 As a civilization, can we put aside individual first-mover advantages to adoption in favor of preserving human influence?)
-    + Requires less assumptions about AI capabilities
+//     + Requires less assumptions about AI capabilities
-    + Better framing (ex: Huawei being a national security issue in the United States)
+//     + Better framing (ex: Huawei being a national security issue in the United States)
-    + Make metrics visible
+//     + Make metrics visible
-    + Helps with forecasting (effects of legislation, geopolitical effects, etc.)
+//     + Helps with forecasting (effects of legislation, geopolitical effects, etc.)
-  + Somewhat robust policy implications shared across multiple threat models
+//   + Somewhat robust policy implications shared across multiple threat models
-    + Gradual Disempowerment
+//     + Gradual Disempowerment
-    + Gradual Takeover
+//     + Gradual Takeover
-    + AI-Enabled Power Centralization
+//     + AI-Enabled Power Centralization
-  + Visible now or visible soon (good to measure)
+//   + Visible now or visible soon (good to measure)
-  + Urgent to collect them (certain bits of data might be lost over time, could be influential)
+//   + Urgent to collect them (certain bits of data might be lost over time, could be influential)
-  + Domains that may be overlooked by other interest groups that don't have an AI safety framing (counterfactually would not exist)
+//   + Domains that may be overlooked by other interest groups that don't have an AI safety framing (counterfactually would not exist)
-    + Which domains are currently looked at (ex: Unemployment)
+//     + Which domains are currently looked at (ex: Unemployment)
-    + Which domains are currently not looked at (ex:)
+//     + Which domains are currently not looked at (ex:)
-5. (AIS Community) Reasons against further research
+// 5.
+(AIS Community) Reasons against further research
-  + God-like AI takeover threat model -- Changes don't matter in this case, our future is already locked-in
+//   + God-like AI takeover threat model -- Changes don't matter in this case, our future is already locked-in
-  + Speed
+//   + Speed
-    + Capabilities might develop so fast, that by the time meaningful trends show up in the data we will have much bigger fish to fry
+//     + Capabilities might develop so fast, that by the time meaningful trends show up in the data we will have much bigger fish to fry
-    + Policy implications would take too long to implement
+//     + Policy implications would take too long to implement
-  + Care
+//   + Care
-    + People may not care about the metrics
+//     + People may not care about the metrics
-    + Policy implications might be band-aid solutions in some threat models (ex: societal resilience of)
+//     + Policy implications might be band-aid solutions in some threat models (ex: societal resilience of)
-    + Might result in calls to develop AI defense mechanisms (possibly counterproductive)
+//     + Might result in calls to develop AI defense mechanisms (possibly counterproductive)
-    + Might call for GREATER proliferation of AI rather than controlled distribution.
+//     + Might call for GREATER proliferation of AI rather than controlled distribution.
-    + These might already be so visible and obvious, such that the metrics are redundant
+//     + These might already be so visible and obvious, such that the metrics are redundant
-  + Redundant
+//   + Redundant
-    + These might be developed by other institutions and getting them earlier isn't any more impactful
+//     + These might be developed by other institutions and getting them earlier isn't any more impactful
-    + Post-deployment data analysis might be fine-grained and informative enough for developing and improving benchmarks.
+//     + Post-deployment data analysis might be fine-grained and informative enough for developing and improving benchmarks.
-  + Logistic
+//   + Logistic
-    + Too expensive/burdensome to collect
+//     + Too expensive/burdensome to collect
-    + Issue with this model overall: Potentially too broad.
+//     + Issue with this model overall: Potentially too broad.
 More likely that there couldn't even exist a single monitoring body, a book could be written about the influence in any of these domains. (ex: Influence on elections, etc.) Each of these fields would likely need to be developed individually and in depth.
 However, there's value in seeing these indicators as a collective rather than siloed.
 In the same way there's a strong relationship with capability evals.
-6. Further Work & Research Agenda
+// 6.
+Further Work & Research Agenda
-7. Conclusion
+// 7.
+Conclusion

 // == How is this different from societal impacts of AI at large?
 // 1.
 Pays attention to gradual trends and incentives rather than one-off events (ex: Misuse)